hspec/HUnit/README.md

 # HUnit

-HUnit is a unit testing framework for Haskell, inspired by the JUnit tool for Java.
+HUnit is a unit testing framework for Haskell, inspired by the [JUnit](http://junit.org/) tool for Java.
 HUnit is free software; see its "License" file for details.
-HUnit is available at <http://hunit.sourceforge.net>.

 HUnit 1.1.1 consists of a number of files.
 Besides Haskell source files in Test/HUnit (whose names end in ".hs" or ".lhs"), these files include: